axieinfinity/ronin-documentation/docs/rns/register/auctioned.md

 4. Click **Place a bid** to participate in the auction.
 5. Enter your bid amount and click **Place a bid** to make payment.

 Your bid is now placed and locked until the auction ends.
-If you win the auction, your bid is transferred to the RNS registrar and you become the owner of the domain name.
+If you win the auction, your bid is transferred to the RNS registrar and you become the owner of the domain name for 1 year.
+You can [extend the registration](./../manage.md#extend-registration) for another 2 years for the maximum of 3 years at a time.

 ## View your biddings